dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_object-tracking.rst

             for k2 in range(m):
                 obj += (1 - M[(i,j)][k1,k2])*sum(vars[(i,k1,label)]*vars[(j,k2,label)]
                  for label in range(m))
     cqm.set_objective(obj)

 Results
 =======

-The figure below shows the results for the object tracking instances for the nonlinear solver, CQM solver, Pyomo with SCIP, and the spectral algorithm with runtimes of 5, 10, and 60 seconds.
+The figure below shows the results for the object-tracking instances for the nonlinear solver, CQM solver, Pyomo with SCIP, and the spectral algorithm with runtimes of 5, 10, and 60 seconds.
 Since the spectral algorithm is deterministic, the runtime is fixed, but all spectral algorithm runtimes for